uab-cgds-worthey/DITTO/README.md

 ## Data

-Input for this project is a single sample VCF file.
+Input for this project is a VCF file.
 This will be annotated using openCravat and given to Ditto for predictions.

 ## Usage